What is Oral Surgery And Who Are The Providers?

 Oral Surgery care is provided by Oral Surgeons and by Oral & Maxillofacial Surgeons as the clinical competencies of these two specialties overlap.
 The UK General Medical Council recognises ‘Oral & Maxillofacial Surgery’ as a medical specialty.

-Given the overlap between Oral Surgery, Oral & Maxillofacial Surgery and Oral Medicine, the workforce within local areas may comprise a variety of performers from ( Kendall N. Improving access to Oral Surgery services in primary care.
-Primary Dental Care 2009; 16(4): 137-142.
-12) different specialties.
+Given the overlap between Oral Surgery, Oral & Maxillofacial Surgery and Oral Medicine, the workforce within local areas may comprise a variety of performers from different specialties.

 Depending on the decisions and information provided by the referring clinician, patients with similar Oral Surgery/ Oral Medicine conditions may be seen by a specialist in Oral Surgery, Oral & Maxillofacial Surgery or Oral Medicine.

 Careers in oral surgery are many, varied and often interchangeable.
 Career pathways can be fluid depending upon local and individual requirements.
 The basic definitions and requirements of the most common roles include: